djannot/spark-build/docs/kerberos.md

             }
        ```

+1. Make sure all users have write permission to the history HDFS directory.
+In an HDFS client:
+    ```bash
+    hdfs dfs -chmod 1777 <history directory>
+    ```

 ## Job Submission

 To authenticate to a Kerberos KDC, Spark on Mesos supports keytab files as well as ticket-granting tickets (TGTs).